tcmacdonald/intro-to-javascript/class1.md

 ## what is javascript?

-* The most widely deployed language in history. <!-- .element: class="fragment" -->
+* The most widely deployed language in history.
-* Quirky and misunderstood. <!-- .element: class="fragment" -->
+* Quirky and misunderstood.
-* Small but fierce. <!-- .element: class="fragment" -->
+* Small but super fast.

 Note:
 If you have a smartphone or computer, you can run Javascript.